Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 When inventing a new Theater 3 Climax, you must calculate its designated runtime CP execution cost using a strict mathematical formula: the Climax Cost is equal to the Base Effect Value multiplied by the Scope Multiplier, plus any applicable Novelty Premium.

 First, determine the Base Effect Value.
 Utility effects, such as moving a unit or swapping positions, command a base of 1 to 2 CP.
-Soft Control effects, including suppression or applying negative statistical modifiers, command a base of 3 to 4 CP.
+Soft Control effects, including applying negative statistical modifiers or exhausting units, command a base of 3 to 4 CP.
 Hard Removal or Creation effects, such as outright destroying a unit or generating large tokens, command a base of 5 to 8 CP.

 Second, apply the Scope Multipliers.
 If the effect targets a single unit, the multiplier is 1.0.
 If the effect targets two specific units, or utilizes a cleave mechanic, the multiplier is 1.5.
 If the effect impacts an entire Quadrant, the multiplier increases to 2.5.
 If the effect is completely Global, impacting all units on the board, the guidelines impose a progressive, compounding tax rather than a linear multiplier.
-This drastic scaling guarantees that total board wipes and mass suppression effects remain prohibitively expensive and require significant strategic sacrifice rather than serving as highly efficient, low-cost reset mechanisms.
+This drastic scaling guarantees that total board wipes and mass exhaust effects remain prohibitively expensive and require significant strategic sacrifice rather than serving as highly efficient, low-cost reset mechanisms.

 Finally, assess the Novelty Premium.
 If the effect operates within standard parameters, the premium is 0 CP.
 If the effect bends core rules, such as ignoring Line of Sight obstructions, add a 1 CP premium.
 If the effect completely breaks fundamental game rules, such as granting absolute invulnerability, add a steep 3 CP premium.